 - targeted stretches (ex: side stretch, neck roll)

-In addition to choosing your workout exercises, taking into account the setting in which you will perform them is important.
-While the majority of these exercises can be done in a gym, many can be performed at home.
-When you are just starting out, consider the resources you already have available like an exercise mat and weights.
+When you are just starting out, consider the resources you already have available such as an exercise mat and weights.
 Over time you can add different techniques and equipment to get the most out of your workout.
 Along with choosing the right exercises, keeping track of your progress will help you to evaluate the effectiveness of your workout plan.

 Track Your Progress

-While you don’t need an expensive device to help you meet a fitness goal, using one can be a source of motivation.
-Tracking your progress this way also allows you to visually evaluate your progress over a period of time.
-Here are some popular ways to track fitness progress, most of which can be paired with your phone.
+While you don’t need an electronic device to help you meet a fitness goal, using one can be a source of motivation.
+Electronic trackers allow you to visually evaluate your progress over a period of time.

 The following apps are a great way to track your physical activity and diet.

-- Sweatcoin (available on Android and iOS) – allows you to earn credits towards purchasing things such as shoes to electronic devices.
+- Sweatcoin (available on Android and iOS) – allows you to earn credits towards purchasing items such as shoes, clothing and electronic devices.

 - My Fitness Pal (available on Android and iOS) – a great way to track your calories, macronutrients, and daily exercise habits.

 Keeping a fitness journal is another alternative if you choose to forgo an electronic way of tracking your progress.
-Something as simple as a composition notebook can be used to document specific details from your workout, such as the reps of each exercise.
+Something as simple as a notebook can be used to document the number of reps, weight and length of time spent on each exercise.
 There are also specially designed fitness journals to help you reach your goals.

 Don’t Compare Yourself

-If you happen to fall short of reaching certain workout goals don’t be too hard on yourself.
-Continue to set new goals, create new plans and always congratulate yourself on the progress you’re making towards living healthier.
+If you happen to fall short of reaching certain fitness goals don’t be too hard on yourself.
+Continue to set new goals, create new plans and always congratulate yourself on the progress you’re making towards healthier living.